 In this image, the blue “inner” cube is actually the same size as the red “outer” cube, but it appears to be smaller because it is farther away along the W-axis.
 Between the inner and outer cubes are 6 frustums that are actually the other 6 cells, as shown by the following images:

-These 6 frustums are actually regular cubes; but they appear distorted into frustums because they are being viewed from an angle.
+These 6 frustums are actually regular cubes; but they appear distorted into frustums because they are seen at an angle.
 Furthermore, all 8 cubes lie on the outer boundary of the tesseract.
 Even though it appears that the inner cube is on the “inside” whereas the outer cube is on the “outside”, they actually both lie on the outside of the tesseract, on two opposite sides.
 The following animation shows what happens when we rotate the tesseract in the XW plane.

 The red and blue cells appear to be deforming inside-out and engulfing each other, but this is only an artifact of projection into 3D.
 In reality, they are perfectly regular cubes, two opposite cells of the tesseract, and neither deform nor touch each other as they rotate through 4D space.